o2r-project/o2r-project.github.io/_posts/2016-12-15-investigating-docker-and-R.md

 The cloud-based Seven Bridges platform can fulfill requirements, such as required Docker images, within their internal JSON-based workflow and "Tool" description format ([example](https://github.com/sbg/sevenbridges-r/blob/master/inst/docker/sevenbridges/rabix/runif.json#L91)), for which the package provides helper functions to create Tools and execute them, see [this example in a vignette](http://www.tengfei.name/sevenbridges/vignettes/api.html#import-cwl-app-and-run-a-task).
 Docker images are used for [local testing of these workflows](http://www.tengfei.name/sevenbridges/vignettes/apps.html) based on Rabix (see above), where images are started automatically in the background for a user, who only uses R functions.
 Automated builds for workflows on Docker Hub are also encouraged.

+[**RCloud**](http://rcloud.social) is a collaborative data analysis and visualization platform, which you can not only try out online but also host yourself with Docker.
+Take a look at [their Dockerfiles](https://github.com/att/rcloud/tree/master/docker) or try out their image [`rcl0ud/rcloud`](https://hub.docker.com/r/rcl0ud/rcloud/).

 ## Control Docker Containers from R